leomourap/credit-card-churn-prediction/README.md

 ##

-#### In this project i'm gonna use the PyCaret (an "auto Machine Learning toolkit") librarie to model the problem solution.
+#### In this project i'm gonna use the PyCaret (an "auto Machine Learning toolkit") library to model the problem solution.

 #### I'm also gonna use a more automated Exploratory Data Analysis tool - the Pandas Profiling.